Matcha Green Tea Smoothie

-Matcha does have caffeine in it, so I recommend to enjoy this smoothie earlier in the day and to avoid it as a late afternoon or evening snack if caffeine tends to keep you up.
+Matcha does have caffeine in it, so I recommend enjoying this smoothie earlier in the day and to avoid it as a late afternoon or evening snack if caffeine tends to keep you up.

-- This smoothie makes a great light and healthy breakfast with 6 grams of fibre and 5 grams of protein per serving.
+- Healthy breakfast.
+This smoothie makes a great light and healthy breakfast with 6 grams of fibre and 5 grams of protein per serving.

-- This recipe comes together in just 5 minutes and can be modified with any of your favourite fruits.
+- Quick and easy.
+This recipe comes together in just 5 minutes and can be modified with any of your favourite fruits.

 I find that tropical fruits go best with matcha and really compliment the flavour.